-This student guide examines the roles, challenges and lifestyles of the modern student-athlete.
 With over 460,000 National Collegiate Athletic Association (NCAA) student-athletes competing each school year, not to mention those at other schools, it is no surprise that multiple organizations are in place to help protect participants and enforce regulations.
 The primary organizations in this role are the NCAA, National Junior College Athletic Association (NJCAA), and National Association of Intercollegiate Athletics (NAIA).
+This student guide describes more about these organizations and examines the roles, challenges and lifestyles of the modern student-athlete.

 Defining the Student Athlete

 Student-athletes are those individuals who are a team member in an officially sanctioned collegiate sport, compete against students other schools, and are concurrently enrolled as a student.
 Student-athlete associations include the following: